“Christians must transform society by being present in every sphere”

 Contributing to a better society

-He presented the “sphere sovereignty” proposal developed by the theologian Abraham Kuyper, as a Protestant worldview model that would help the development, not only in business, but in society as a whole.
+In the first session, David Garrofé, who has an extensive experience both in the business sector and in the development of social projects, presented the “sphere sovereignty” proposal developed by the Dutch theologian Abraham Kuyper, as a Protestant worldview model that would help the development, not only of business projects, but of society as a whole.

 He also urged entrepreneurs to “seek strategic alliances in different sectors”, understanding that we can be ”‘transformative agents by identifying those who share our vision”.